The Practitioner Toolkit contains information and tools for issues arising in work with children, young people and families.

 Beat Eating Disorders - UK Charity

-NHS Eating Disorders - includes information for friends and family
+NHS Eating Disorders - includes information for parents

 Eating Disorders in Males - as many as 1 in 4 suffers may be male and symptoms may present differently